-Call-to-Action Final URL: When the call-to-action button image is clicked, the user is taken to this URL.
+Call-to-Action Final URL: When clicking on the call-to-action button, the user will land on this URL.
 The URL must match the domain of the display URL and the URL is compatible with Upgraded URLs and tracking templates.

 - Custom Invitation Messages (optional): These custom invites can use files in all Interactive Advertising Bureau sizes.
 Assets are required in three sizes — 728×90, 160×600, and 300×250 — but 320×50 is also frequently used.
 Static banners or GIFs (Flash and HTML5 not supported), 72 PPI minimum resolution.
 200kb maximum.

 - Custom invites require that you include either call-to-action text or the expand icon.
 For text calls-to-action, you should include a Hover to Expand option for computers and Tap to Expand option for mobile devices.
 The ad’s header call-to-action is the description for the call-to-action button in the expanded state.
 The call-to-action includes a maximum of 20 characters or 10 characters for double-width character languages.